 Multiculturalism Rocks!
 A blog on multiculturalism in children’s literature from Nathalie Mvondo.
 PEEK: “This blog celebrates multiculturalism in children’s literature and the people who make it happen.”

 MULTICULTURAL LITERATURE FOR CHILDREN AND YOUNG ADULTS by Ginny Moore Kruse and Kathleen T. Horning from the Cooperative Children’s Book Center of the University of Wisconsin-Madison (two volumes).
 Excellent listings of multicultural books, and the introductions are must-reads for anyone serious about children’s literature.

 Multicultural Pavillion by Paul Gorski features teacher resources, original essays and articles, educational equity information, Listserv, poetry, songs, film reviews, and more.

-Straight Talk on Race: Challenging the stereotypes in kids’ books by Mitali Perkins from SLJ.
-Peek: "Books for a generation of readers who regularly mix and explore race and ethnicity must express diversity lest we fall into the trap of the television show Friends, in which an all-white cast lived and worked in an apparently all-white New York City."
+Straight Talk on Race: Challenging the Stereotypes in Kds’ Books by Mitali Perkins from School Library Journal.
+PEEK: “Books for a generation of readers who regularly mix and explore race and ethnicity must express diversity lest we fall into the trap of the television show Friends, in which an all-white cast lived and worked in an apparently all-white New York City.”

 Tips on Selling “Multicultural” Children’s-YA Books by Mitali Perkins from Mitali’s Fire Escape.
 PEEK: “When doing a display of ‘good summer reads’ or ‘great books about friendship’ or whatever the display is, make sure each display has multicultural titles in it.”

 Writing Race by Mitali Perkins from Mitali’s Fire Escape.
 PEEK: “…ten questions we writers can ask ourselves once we’ve completed a story.”